Adult Jazz

-Adult Jazz is an English experimental rock band from Leeds, United Kingdom.
+Adult Jazz is an English post-rock band, established in 2010.

 History

 Adult Jazz was established in 2010 at the University of Leeds.
-Members Tim Slater, Harry Burgess and Steven Wells are all originally from Guildford.
+Members Tim Slater, Harry Burgess, and Steven Wells are all originally from Guildford.
 In 2013, they released a 12" vinyl single; In 2014 the band released their debut full-length album titled Gist Is on Spare Thought.
+The album had a positive critical reception, with David Peschek, writing in The Quietus, positioning it "at the sharpest edge of the expression of queer experience in pop music" The record caught the ear of other artists: cellist Oliver Coates covered the album's opening song "Hum"; Bjork attended a 2014 show in Reykjavík, later writing about the experience for Art in America magazine; Shabazz Palaces remixed their single "Springful"; and the group were invited to play 2015's Meltdown festival at the Royal Festival Hall, curated by David Byrne.